We’re committed to making a Hope education accessible.

 - For students who might request accommodations for the first time, we will continue to process new requests via email and Google Hangouts Meet.
 You can initiate the process by completing a Request for Accessibility Accommodations or emailing email@example.com.

 - For faculty, we will continue to provide support and resources.
 Please review the faculty information for accessibility during remote learning and email firstname.lastname@example.org with any questions.

 Our services are individualized to ensure reasonable accommodations for students with documented disabilities, to promote and support students in self-advocacy, and to educate faculty, staff and students about disabilities.
 We believe that all students should be able to get there, fully participate and access all material.

 Students at Hope who have an impairment that substantially limits one or more major life activities may seek assistance from our office.

-If you experience barriers as a result of a chronic medical condition, mental health, an injury or temporary condition, learning disability and/or ADHD, get connected with our office by following these steps:
+If you experience barriers as a result of a chronic medical condition, mental health, physical or sensory disability, an injury or temporary condition, learning disability and/or ADHD, get connected with our office by following these steps:

-- Fill out a Request for Accessibility Accommodations form.
+- Please complete a Request for Accessibility Accommodations form.